thanos-io/thanos/docs/components/bucket.md

     Web interface for remote storage bucket

   bucket replicate [<flags>]
-    Replicate data from one object storage to another
+    Replicate data from one object storage to another.
+NOTE: Currently it works only with Thanos blocks (meta.json has to have Thanos metadata).

 ```